-In most cases, don't worry about #3, investing for retirement, just yet unless you're out of debt.
-Now, if your employer matches your 401k contributions at work, you want to strongly consider having the amount up to the employer match taken out of your paycheck, even if you're in debt.
-That's free money!
+In most cases, don’t worry about #3, investing for retirement, unless you’re out of debt.
+Now, if your employer matches your 401k contributions at work, you want to strongly consider having the amount up to the employer match taken out of your paycheck, even if you’re in debt.
+That’s free money!
 Get it.

 Stop unnecessary spending